Fslippe/master_project/docs/plan.md

   - Problem fixed by removing land areas which confused the model
 - #Extract longitude latitude from clusters and gain histogram map
 - #Learning rate scheduler - 1e-3 towards 1e-4
-- Remove overlapping patches with high viewing angles
+- #Remove overlapping patches with high viewing angles
   - Solution use less than 50deg zenith
   - Problem - still double distance in outer regions than in inner ones
 - Train model where high viewing angles are removed
 - Extract patches of interest and use for further analysis and training.
   - Use whole pictures or just parts of them for training. - Understand difference or just region of interest.
+  - Optimize to see the difference between open/closed cell - may need to change the patch size
+- Perform clustering and change stride for more accurate pinpointing of tranition position
+  - Make manual function to get indexes of those regions.
+Extract pixels in region and perform secondary patch extraction

+nohup python3 read_tf.py > output_l90_z50.log 2>&1 &